syncfusion/ej2-angular-docs/src/pdfviewer/pdfviewer/getting-started.md

 ---
 title: "Getting Started"
 component: "PDF Viewer"
-description: "Learn how to get started PDF Viewer component through simple steps."
+description: "This page helps you to learn how to get started with the PDF Viewer component through simple steps."
 ---

 # Getting started